CodeReviewDAO/dxd_codereview/Reviews/718 - Casper Shops/4 - Payment Integration with CSPR token (100 hours)/README-2.md

 The project builds successfully and passes all tests.
 The documentation is sufficient.
 Source code is well written and reviewer observed that standard comments were applied properly on the critical functions.
 This enables code-level documentation.
 However, the project documentation needs to be improved.

-In the reviewers opinion, this submission should pass with notes.
+In the reviewer opinion, this submission should pass with notes.

 # Recommendation